-Vicente (Gabino Rodríguez) is a young farmer in a rural village who scrapes by while taking care of his ill grandmother.
+Vicente is a young farmer who scrapes by while taking care of his ill grandmother.
 Several of Vicente’s uncles intend to their ailing mother’s land without her knowledge.
-Vicente seeks help from the municipal president who, between shooting hoops on a desolate court, tells him that if he wants justice, he must head to the capital to meet with government officials.
+Vicente seeks help from the municipal president who tells him that if he wants justice, he must head to the capital.

 Pereda's first feature is a tightly scripted short work full of long takes and knowing silences.
 A young man is attempting to stop the sale of his grandmother's land from greedy relatives rekindling a relationship with a mother he barely knows who works as a maid in the city.
 For a film shot very much like a documentary it is surprisingly quite moving and has emotional depth.